 The PMA shall ensure that the cryptographic module used in HiPKI meets the requirements of FIPS 140-2 series or equivalent.
-The CA shall use the cryptographic modules validated to the previous standards as well.
+CAs shall use the cryptographic modules validated to the previous standards.

-Cryptographic module requirements for each entity in HiPKI, including the HiPKI RCA, Subordinate CA, RA and subscriber, are shown in the following table.
+Cryptographic module requirements for each entity in HiPKI, including HiPKI RCA, Subordinate CA, RA, and subscriber, are shown in the following table.
 Each entity except the subscriber shall deem these requirements as the minimum level of cryptographic module protection.
 The levels listed in this table are defined referring to the FIPS 140-2 series.

-Assurance Level / Entity HiPKI RCA Subordinate CA RA Subscriber Level 1 Not applicable Level 1 (hardware or software) Level 1 (hardware or software) Not stipulated Level 2 Not applicable Level 2 (hardware) Level 1 (hardware or software) Level 1 (hardware or software) Level 3 Not applicable Level 3 (hardware) Level 2 (hardware) Level 1 (hardware or software) Level 4 Level 3 Level 3 Level 2 Level 2
+Assurance Level / Entity HiPKI RCA Subordinate CA RA Subscriber Level 1 Not applicable Level 1 (hardware or software) Level 1 (hardware or software) Not stipulated Level 2 Not applicable Level 2 (hardware) Level 1 (hardware or software) Level 1 (hardware or software) Level 3 Not applicable Level 3 (hardware) Level 2 (hardware) Level 1 (hardware or software) Level 4 Level 3 (hardware) Level 3 (hardware) Level 2 (hardware) Level 2 (hardware)